Sergey Khachatryan: Prizes

 At the Queen Elisabeth Competition, he won the 1708 "Huggins" Stradivarius violin on loan to him from the Nippon Music Foundation for four years.

-He played with the 1740 Guarneri Del Gesù Ysaÿe violin from October 2010 to May 2022 on loan to him from the Nippon Music Foundation.
+He played the 1740 Guarneri del Gesù "Ysaÿe" violin from October 2010 to May 2022 on loan from the Nippon Music Foundation.

 Recordings

+Khachatryan's debut CD for EMI Classics was released on 7 October 2002.
+The album included the Brahms Violin Sonata No. 3 in D minor and Ravel's Tzigane, both performed with pianist Lusine Khachatryan, as well as Chausson's Poème and Waxman's Carmen Fantasy, performed with pianist Vladimir Khachatryan.

-He has six CDs at Naïve Records:
+He has recorded several albums for Naïve Records, including: